saintmalik/awesome-oss-docs/README.md

 ## Apple Open Source Documentations

 - [Swift](https://swift.org/documentation/) - A powerful and intuitive programming language designed to give developers the freedom and capabilities they need to create a new generation of cutting-edge apps.
+[Edit on GitHub](https://github.com/apple/swift/tree/main/docs).

 - [WebKit](https://webkit.org/) - An open source rendering engine introduced by Apple — powers Safari on macOS and iOS.

-- [Password Manager Resources](https://github.com/apple/password-manager-resources) - This allows you to integrate website-specific requirements used by the iCloud Keychain password manager to generate strong, unique passwords.

-- [ResearchKit](https://www.researchandcare.org/researchkit/) - A framework that enables an iOS app to become a powerful tool for medical research.

-- [CareKit](https://www.researchandcare.org/carekit/) - A framework for developing apps that help people better understand and manage their health by creating dynamic care plans, tracking symptoms, connecting to care teams, and more.

-- [Bonjour](https://developer.apple.com/bonjour/) - It enables automatic discovery of devices and services on a local network using industry standard IP protocols.

 <a name="deltalake-open-source-documentations"/>